 North Park desires each of its members to have a global vision for the church.
 As a result, we offer mission trips on a frequent basis so people can experience what God is doing around the world.
 The purposes of our trips range from service projects to encouraging and supporting our missionaries.
 Regardless of the purpose, though, each trip puts one in direct contact with the deep, enduring needs in our world.
 Do you want to see and be a part of what God is doing in our world?Then contact Pastor Ben to see when the next missions trip will happen.

 In conjunction with other churches in our Presbytery, North Park Church has supported the work of EduNations to build a school, a medical clinic, and a church in Rokassa, a village in a predominantly non-Christian area.

 North Park Church has also partnered with the Philemon Project in Beirut, Lebanon to provide a safe, affordable Christian daycare to the children of refugees, migrant workers, and the working poor.
-This video is an overview of this important ministry.

 Though Russia has been slowly shutting out western missionaries in the past few years, North Park Church continues to support the work of a medical missions agency that continues to minister freely.